-Through history, both human communication and the evolution of expression and dialogue were regarded as the main trigger for the elevation of human civilization.
-The use of writing through newspapers followed by photography, enabled communication to shift beyond, reaching the 20th century which was the dawn of media after the invasion of radio and film (TV) where people had the chance to see what others across the world looked like.
-Both, considered the most powerful aids of communication, source of information and entertainment, made their way into homes becoming immensely a major component in everyone’s daily life routine. of late, came the Internet, the latest assertive of all mass media linking the globe.
+Through history, both human communication and the evolution of Arabic Localization using expression and dialogue were regarded as the main trigger for the elevation of human civilization.
+The use of writing through newspapers followed by photography, enabled communication to shift beyond.
+Reaching the 20th century, which was the dawn of media after the invasion of radio and film (TV) where people had the chance to see what others across the world looked like.
+Both, considered the most powerful aids of communication, source of information and entertainment.
+They made their way into homes becoming immensely a major component in everyone’s daily life routine.
+With a late, came the Internet, the latest assertive of all mass media linking the globe.

-Meanwhile, in the late 70s, the Middle East, distant from localizing foreign content, came Nicolas Abu Samah, a renowned Lebanese film director, introducing “Arabic dubbing” and establishing his own company “Filmali” in Lebanon to eventually become the first entity of the region that kick started the industry of dubbing in Arabic to the Arab world.
-Hence, and for the past four decades, Filmali, followed by DeafCat Studios, a company established in 2006 due to the expansion of services offered, fully determined to provide consistently the highest quality of localized productions and services.
+Meanwhile, in the late 70s, the Middle East, distant from localizing foreign content, came Nicolas Abu Samah, a renowned Lebanese film director, introducing “Arabic dubbing” and establishing his own company FILMALI in Lebanon to eventually become the first entity of the region that kick-started the industry of dubbing in Arabic to the Arab world.
+Hence, and for the past four decades, FILMALI, followed by DeafCat Studios, a company established in 2006 due to the expansion of services offered.
+Hence, fully determined to provide consistently the highest quality of localized productions and services.

 Deafcat Studios, specialized in Arabic VO recording, Arabic translations, dubbing into Arabic, Arabic voice over, music production, 2.0 and 5.1 mixing as well as mastering.

-More recently, and with boom of the video game industry, DeafCat Studios positioned itself to be one of the top companies to offer Arabic video game localization services to the biggest developers in the world.
+More recently, a boom of the video game industry, DeafCat Studios positioned itself to be one of the top companies to offer Arabic video game localization services to the biggest developers in the world.